-The ESOL Department offers support for non-native speakers of English including language evaluations, advising, tutoring, and social activities such as the International Café.
+The ESOL Department offers support for non-native speakers of English including language evaluations, advising, tutoring, and social activities such as the International Café, Conversation Partners, and the World Language Club.
 There are a variety of multi-level classes to improve English for social and academic purposes.
-Courses to choose from include conversation, pronunciation, grammar, vocabulary, and writing.
-Contact Professor Elizabeth Berry at (603) 578-6912.
+Courses to choose from cover conversation, pronunciation, grammar, vocabulary, and writing domains.
+Contact Professor Elizabeth Berry at (603) 578-6912 or eberry@ccsnh.edu to set up an appointment.